1. Home

-Health & health facilities
+Health and health facilities

 Capacity of health systems to anticipate, mitigate and manage situations arising from natural and man-made hazards, including biological hazards.